alexeyraspopov/react-coroutine/README.md

 Please read [the contributing guide](./CONTRIBUTING.md) to learn how to propose bug fixes and improvements, and how to build and test your changes.

-## List of projects that can be built with react-coroutine

-React Coroutine attempts to use basic language features for the sake of solving problems that are usually solved with APIs and new abstractions that require particular knowledge about them and sometimes about internal processes (leaky abstractions).

-Here are some examples of higher-level abstractions and APIs that can basically be built using React Coroutine as a part of your system: [react-async](https://github.com/andreypopp/react-async), [react-refetch](https://github.com/heroku/react-refetch), [react-transmit](https://github.com/RickWong/react-transmit), [react-loadable](https://github.com/thejameskyle/react-loadable), [react-resolver](https://github.com/ericclemmons/react-resolver), [react-controller](https://github.com/bradestey/react-controller), [react-async-component](https://github.com/ctrlplusb/react-async-component), [loadable-components](https://github.com/smooth-code/loadable-components), [smalldots](https://github.com/smalldots/smalldots), [holen](https://github.com/tkh44/holen).

  [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*
  [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function
  [3]: https://github.com/tc39/proposal-async-iteration